How To Coach The Offensive Line

 In this article, we’re going to show you how to play offensive line in football and how you can become the best offensive lineman on your team.

-Offensive Line Position In Football
+Offensive Line Positions In Football

 There are five offensive line positions in football: Left Tackle (LT), Left Guard (LG), Center (C), Right Guard (RG), and Right Tackle (RT).
 Their job is to block for the quarterback when he drops back to pass or block for the running backs.